-ADVANTAGES
+DVANTAGES

-High economic growth and industrial development

-- One of the most industrially developed states.
-Contributes about a quarter of India's - Gross State Domestic Product (GSDP) of Gujarat grew at a rate of 10.02% during 2015-16 and 2020-21.

-Adequate power generation capacity The State Government has framed policies in almost all key sectors such as industry, power, ports, roads, agriculture and minerals.

-Rich labour pool

-- Good educational infrastructure with premier institutes in management, fashion, design. infrastructure planning and pharmaceuticals. - Industrial training institutes in each district to train manpower for the shop floor level.
+ബ് High economic growth and industrial development One of the most industrially developed states.
+Contributes about a quarter of India's goods export.
+At current prices, Gujarat's Gross State Domestic Product (GSDP) is estimated at Rs.
+18,79,826 crore (US\$ 259.25 billion) in FY22, an increase of 7% YoY. 臺 Adequate power generation capacity The State Government has framed policies in almost all key sectors such as industry, power, ports, roads, agriculture and minerals.
+888 Rich labour pool Good educational infrastructure with premier institutes in management, fashion, design, infrastructure planning and pharmaceuticals.
+Industrial training institutes in each district to train manpower for the shop floor level.
+Facilitating infrastructure The state has developed 46 ports, 18 domestic airports and one international airport.
+2,200 kms gas grid supplies gas to industrial areas.

-Facilitating infrastructure

-- The state has developed 42 ports, 18 domestic airports and one international airport. - 2,200 kms gas grid supplies gas to industrial areas.